felipelincoln/blog/inf_scroll.md

 ```

 Divide our list into chunks of length 5, then pop the 2-index item from this list. `List.pop_at/2` returns a tuple `{poped_item, new_list}`, that's why we needed that annonymous function at the end.
 Got it? :wink:
-Now that we have our paginate logic implemented, lets create a button to load more content.
+Now that we have our paginate logic implemented, let's create a button to load more content.

 We need to store the state of our feed, we do this by assigning `page` to `mount`'s socket.
 We also want to use the `feed` assign to hold the new
 content that will be added to the feed, so we need to put `temporary_assigns: [feed: []]` to our returning tuple, this will restore to `[]` after the feed content